C++ wrapper 🟒¢

 Instance instance = createInstance();

-Beyond namespace, most functions are also prefixed by the name of their first argument, e.g.:
+Beyond namespace, most functions are also prefixed by the type of their first argument, for instance:

 WGPUBuffer wgpuDeviceCreateBuffer(WGPUDevice device, WGPUBufferDescriptor const * descriptor);